microsoft/coyote/docs/_learn/tutorials/raft-azure.md

 The `AzureServer` code is a bit more complicated than you might expect, where it uses `CreateActorIdFromName`, then a `Initialize` method to create the `Server` state machines and a `Start` that sends a `NotifyJoinedServiceEvent` to kick things off.
-The reason for all this will become more apparent when you look a the Mocking implementation.
-In the `Mocking` case all `Server` state machines run in the same process and in that case the servers must not start until all server instances have been created.
+The reason for all this will become more apparent when you look at the [mocked implementation](raft-mocking).
+In the mocking case all `Server` state machines run in the same process and in that case the servers must not start until all server instances have been created.
 This is an example of how the issue of testability can sometimes affect how you do things in your production code.

 `CreateActorIdFromName` creates only the `ActorId` object and does not actually create the actor.